Expository Essay: 3 Building Blocks to Propose an Idea and Defend It

 What is an Expository Essay?

-Students can end up writing four types of essays: the persuasive/argumentative essay, the descriptive essay, the technical essay, or the expository essay.
+Students are typically assigned one of at least four types of essays: the persuasive/argumentative essay, the descriptive essay, the technical essay, or the expository essay.

 Writing an expository essay is one of the most important and valuable skills for you to master.